aosabook/500lines/crawler/crawler.markdown

 Imagine if the workers were threads.
 How would we express the crawler's algorithm?
 We could use a synchronized queue[^5] from the Python standard library.
 Each time an item is put in the queue, the queue increments its count of "tasks".
 Worker threads call `task_done` after completing work on an item.
 The main thread blocks on `Queue.join` until each item put in the queue is matched by a `task_done` call, then it exits.

-Coroutines use the exact same pattern with a queue from asyncio!
-First we import asyncio's queue[^6]:
+Coroutines use the exact same pattern with an asyncio queue!
+First we import it[^6]:

 ```python
 try: